hacieda/dog.htb/README.md

 Nmap done: 1 IP address (1 host up) scanned in 355.62 seconds
 ```

-We can see that the web server is managed via the SSH protocol, but I’m more interested in the .git directory.
-This directory contains the latest version of the back-end code that runs via Apache.
+We can see that the web server is managed via the **SSH protocol**, but I’m more interested in the `.git` directory.
+This directory contains the latest version of the back-end code that runs via **Apache**.
 If we find the hash of the last commit, we can use this unique hash to access the code version for analysis

 I’m also interested in the robots.txt file because it might contain useful information.
 Let's check it out